 The following electronic door locks were selected according to the criteria detailed above.
 All are considered among the best available, so whether you want a simple keypad to replace your current deadbolt or a high-tech device you can operate from anywhere, one of these models may meet your needs.

-If you want a technologically advanced door lock that’s a snap to use, check out the Smart Lock Pro from August Home.
-This easy-to-install lock bolts directly to the existing deadbolt—no need to drill any new holes, change keys, or worry about aesthetics.
+If you want a technologically advanced door lock that’s a snap to use, check out this easy-to-install lock bolts directly to the existing deadbolt—no need to drill any new holes, change keys, or worry about aesthetics.
 It’s a solid way to sync security and convenience with your smart home system.

-The Wi-Fi bridge supports unlocking and tracking door use remotely.
+The unit’s Wi-Fi bridge supports unlocking and tracking door use remotely.
 Users can also set the device to recognize a cellphone’s Bluetooth signature to both unlock the door automatically upon approach and lock it behind when you leave.
 Its temporary key codes are simple to create for visitors and service people from the app so the dog walker or plumber can get in while you’re at work or on vacation.